-JOHN HARDISON REDD & ELIZABETH HANCOCK FAMILY ORGANIZATION BYLAWS
+JOHN HARDISON REDD FAMILY ORGANIZATION BYLAWS

-ARTICLE I – NAME AND LOCATION
+ARTICLE I – NAME

 ARTICLE II – OBJECTIVES

-The objectives of this Organization shall be to promote, strengthen, and perpetuate the common bond of the Redd family through social, research, recreational and spiritual activities.
+- To promote and strengthen the common bond of the Redd family through research, reunions, and education;

-To seek out and encourage those individual descendants of Redd heritage to become active participants in the Organization and its purposes and goals.
+- To seek out and encourage those individual descendants of Redd heritage to become active participants in the Organization and its purposes and goals.

 ARTICLE III – MEMBERSHIP

+Any descendant by blood or adoption of John Hardison Redd or spouse of a descendant member shall be eligible for membership in this Family Organization.
+Members shall provide contact information.
 Honorary memberships may be conferred by recommendation of the Board of Directors and approved by vote of the membership.

 ARTICLE IV.
-ORGANIZATIONAL STRUCTURE.
+ORGANIZATIONAL STRUCTURE

 Section 1.
 Organization

-To achieve the objectives of the Family Organization, the Board of Directors may at its discretion establish organizational units such as boards, councils, or divisions to serve special interests of the Association.
+To achieve the objectives of the Organization, the Board of Directors may at its discretion establish organizational units such as boards, councils, or divisions to serve special interests of the Organization.
 The Board of Directors shall exercise authority over policies, services, programs, and budgets of all organizational units, unless otherwise stated in these Bylaws.

 Section 2.
-Allied Organizations.
+Allied Organizations

-ARTICLE V. DUES.
+ARTICLE V. DUES

+Dues and fees, if any, shall be established by vote of the members at the Annual Business Meeting.
 No dues shall be refunded to any member whose membership terminates for any reason.

 ARTICLE VI.
 MEETINGS AND VOTING OF THE MEMBERSHIP.

 Section 1.
-Annual Business Meeting.
+Annual Business Meeting

 The Annual Business Meeting of the Organization shall be held at such place and on such dates as may be determined by the Board of Directors.

 Section 2.
-Notice of meetings.
+Notice of meetings

 Section 3.
-Voting.
+Voting

-Section 5.
+Section 4.
 Cancellation of Meetings.